johncalesp/tickets-frontend/README.md

 2. Protection of routes with user context
 3. Use of fusion charts
 4. Use of MUI for tables with pagination
+5. Different visualizations for Admin and Non-admin users